IgniteUI/indigo-design-docfx/en/components/grid-toolbar.md

 ## Layout

-The Grid Toolbar uses smart layout in Sketch and auto layout in Figma and it has interchangeable default and custom actions, which gives absolute freedom to change its content and layout.
-If you want to hide an action, in Sketch you have to set it to ~No Symbol, as in Figma you can just hide the action you don't need.
-The layout will adjust dynamically.
+The Grid Toolbar uses smart layout in Sketch and auto layout in Figma and.
+It has interchangeable default and custom actions, which gives absolute freedom to change its content and layout.
+If you want to hide an action, in Sketch you have to set it to ~No Symbol, while in Figma you can just hide the action you don't need from the layers panel and the layout will adjust dynamically.
 To do so in Adobe XD, you have to delete the unnecessary actions, and the layout will adjust thanks to the use of a Stack.

 <img class="responsive-img" src="../images/grid_toolbar_layout.png" srcset="../images/grid_toolbar_layout@2x.png 2x" />